galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 >       - In *Read 1 Options*
 >
->          If you know which adapter sequences were used during library preparation, provide their sequences there.
+>          In this training, no adapters were already removed.
+If you know which adapter sequences were used during library preparation, provide their sequences there.
 >
 >    - In *"Adapter Options"*
 >       - *"Minimum overlap length"*: `3`